 Why should I clean my fur coat

 It is much easier and less expensive to preserve your real fur than buying a new one every year, right?
 And as already said, it takes simple steps to protect your fur.
-One of the best ways to maintain your real fur is to schedule a professional cleaning appointment at least once a year while if a serious stain occurs, make sure you get it cleaned as soon as possible once more.
+One of the best ways to maintain your real fur is to schedule a professional cleaning appointment once a year.
+If a serious stain occurs, make sure you get it cleaned as soon as possible once more.